retico-team/konvens-tutorial/tutorial/05_translation.md

         pass
 ```

 In this code, the module already has it's four mandatory static methods `name`, `description`, `input_ius` and `output_iu`.
 The module takes TextIUs as an input and also produces TextIUs as an output.
-Also, in the initializer of the module, a translater is initialized that translates text from English to German (you can, of course, change that to another available language combination).
+Also, in the initializer of the module, a translator is initialized that translates text from English to German (you can, of course, change that to another available language combination).

 The `process_update` method will be the difficult part of this module, so you can leave it empty for now to build it up step by step.